stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/ADC/ExtLinesTrigger/readme.txt

     - Connect a push-button to pin PE.11 (EXTI Line11) and another push-button to pin PE.15 (EXTI Line15).
     @note Make shure that jumper JP3 is open.

+  - STM32100E-EVAL Set-up
+    - Connect a known voltage, between 0-3.3V, to ADC Channel14 mapped on pin PC.04 (potentiometer RV1), ADC Channel4 mapped on pin PA.04, ADC Channel11
+      mapped on pin PC.01 and ADC Channel12 mapped on pin PC.02.
+    - Connect a push-button to pin PF.11 (EXTI Line11) and another push-button to pin PE.15 (EXTI Line15).

   - STM3210C-EVAL Set-up
     - Connect a known voltage, between 0-3.3V, to ADC Channel14 mapped on pin